This article was last updated on: October 2018

 This North Korea article is kind of long and thus is divided into seven (7) parts.
 You are about to start reading part three (3).
 Choose here any other part you may want to go to: | One (1) | Two (2) | Four (4) | Five (5) | Six (6) | Seven (7) |

 War is a very present situation in this country’s life.
-It’s technically in force, as a matter of fact.
+It’s technically ongoing, as a matter of fact.
 And that makes it obvious that they should have a museum about the 1950-1953 war.

 And indeed they do.
 The museum’s official name is “Victorious Fatherland War Liberation Museum”.

-Inside, they tell you the war history according to the north.
+Inside, they tell you the history of the war according to the north.
 There are very interesting exhibits of many things, including downed enemy warplanes.

 They shot at him, they downed him, his partner died, and they released him after 13 days.
 His freedom came only after having “confessed” to his terrible crime.